learn-co-curriculum/fis-canvas-sync/README.md

 In order to run the script you will need to type the following command in the command line:
 > python /Users/{username}/fis-canvas-sync/fis-canvas.py {arguments}

+### Create an Alias
+In order to make the usage much easier, you may want to create an alias in your `.bash_profile`.
+To create the alias, simply add the following line to your `.bash_profile`:
+`alias fis-canvas="python {insert the path to the repository location}/fis-canvas-sync/fis-canvas.py"`

 ### Example
-You have the lesson cloned to your local machine and you want to update the content in a consumer course with the course number 6363 and a assignment number 214169.
+You have a lesson cloned to your local machine and you want to update the content in a consumer course with the course number 6363 and a assignment number 214169.
 Following is a summary of the necessary information to perform this task:
 {course_id}: 6363 (this is positional)
 {instance}: consumer
 {assignment_number}: 214169